preetham262/jarvis-AI-assistant/README.md

     ├── main.py             # main driver program of Jarvis
     ├── requirements.txt    # all dependencies of the program

-- The code structure if pretty simple.
+- The code structure is pretty simple.
 The code is completely modularized and is highly customizable
 - To add a new feature:
   -  Make a new file in features folder, write the feature's function you want to include
   - Add the function's definition to __init__.py